 Russell Wilson is good again.

-Now let me clarify, folks.
+Now let me clarify.
 It’s not like Russ hasn’t been good over the last couple of seasons.
-He definitely has been!
-But there had been some pretty bad tendencies developing for some time, stemming from a pair of wounds sustained in Weeks 1 and 3 of 2016; an ankle injury that should’ve sidelined Wilson for a couple of weeks, and a subsequent knee injury that probably should’ve knocked him out for even longer.
+He definitely has!
+Some alarming tendencies had been developing for some time though, stemming from a pair of wounds sustained in Weeks 1 and 3 of 2016: an ankle injury that should’ve sidelined Wilson for a couple of weeks, and a subsequent knee injury that probably should’ve knocked him out for even longer.
 The offensive stalwart missed a grand total of two snaps.

 Playing through these debilitations, as one might expect, was not an easy task.
 Mechanics suffered as a result and routine throws morphed into infuriating misses.